Menu

 Because of the speed and destruction that these attacks may cause, hackers have adopted the ransom model.
 DDoS attackers can now take a healthcare organization offline and only stop the attack if a specified ransom is paid.

 In 2014, Anonymous launched a DDoS attack on Boston's Hospital after the hospital suggested that one of its patients, a 14-year-old girl, be admitted to a state ward and custody be taken away from her parents.
-The doctors thought the girl's illness was a psychological condition and her parents pressed for unnecessary treatments for a disorder the child did not have.
+The doctors thought the girl's illness was a psychological condition, and her parents pressed for unnecessary treatments for a disorder the child did not have.

 Anonymous responded by launching DDoS assaults against the hospital's network, causing others on the network to lose Internet access.
 The networks were down for nearly a week and some medical patients and medical workers could not access their online accounts to verify appointments and test results.
 The hospital spent more than $300,000 responding to and reducing the damage from this incident.